LGBQ+ Veteran care | Veterans Affairs

 Advance directives: Veterans may designate any person as a decision-maker for care if they won't be able to make these decisions themselves.
 This includes same-sex partners.
 Advance directive agents are chosen by the Veteran and do not need to be biologically related.

-Documentation in medical records: Jonathan M. Wainwright VA maintains the confidentiality of information about sexual orientation, sexual behavior and gender identity, just like any other private health information.
+Documentation in medical records: Lovell FHCC maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.

-Changing name or sex in records: Your name in your medical record will reflect your legal name.
-The sex in your medical record should reflect your legal sex.
-The VA privacy officer has established procedures for updating your medical record.